JoedaJoe101-Dev/joedajoe101.github.io/README.md

 # Chiaki Gasai GitHub Page - ChiakiGasai.tech
-New GitHub Pages Site for Chiaki Gasai, the showcase for everything bad or somewhat bad.
+New GitHub Pages Site for Chiaki Gasai, the showcase for everything bad.